Skip to content

 How often should I water my lawn in a Georgia summer?

 Two to three times per week, delivering about 1 inch of water total.
 Water early in the morning to minimize evaporation and fungal risk.
+Avoid daily light watering, which trains roots to stay shallow.

 Should I fertilize my lawn in July and August?